jessicamalloy/terraform-modules/ecs-codepipeline-core/README.md

 This module creates a Codepipeline to build and deploy a platform ECS service.

-## VPC Considerations

-The `vpc_config` list(object) variable can be used to place the codepipeline build projects within a VPC.
-This is often needed to manage resources that are placed in the same VPC (such as RDS databases).
-As a best practice, it's recommended to place the pipeline inside of a private subnet.
-The majority of the time, the provided security group can deny all ingress but must allow egress for the required endpoints.

-See example in next section below.

 ## Examples

 This example assumes a platform ECS service has been created for "foo" project using modules, vpc, and ecs.
 This is only an example and is assumed that sensitive variables like tokens would not be stored directly in the module definition.